Redgeioz/AutoActMod/README.md

-# ElinAutoAct
+# Auto Act
-Automatically perform the same type of action, hold down Shift and take the action you want to trigger.
+Automatically perform the same type of action, triggered by holding down the Shift key and taking the action.

 | Supported Actions |
 |:------------------:|